robertc-pm/Duroair-New/src/content/about/index.md

     [Learn more](https://nedermangroup.com/)
 our_experties:
-  - heading: Innovating Purposeful Clean-Air Solutions
+  - heading: Innovating Purposeful <br>Clean-Air Solutions
     image: /media/uploads/about-duroair-making-the-business-case-for-clean-air.jpg
     description: >-
       Never satisfied with the status quo, we’re always searching for new technology and methods for purposeful innovation to help you create a clean-air competitive advantage.

-      * **Hexavalent Chromium Protection:** Through independent testing, Duroair has verified that our exhaust systems meet or exceed NESHAP 319 standards by capturing and containing hexavalent chromium - allowing clean air to be recirculated back into the manufacturing space or vented outside.
+Duroair systems are designed to isolate and contain industrial hazards and filter contaminants or protect sensitive manufacturing processes from external contamination.
+Our systems are designed around your processes to create a more clean, productive and safe work environment.

+      * **Hexavalent Chromium Protection:** Duroair’s patented six-stage filtration scrubs the air of particulates including hexavalent chromium, heavy metals, isocyanates and VOCs exceeding NESHAP 319 requirements and returns filtered clean back into a workspace.
+          * 3 stages of particulate collection, captures paint particulate including hexavalent chromium, heavy metals and particulate isocyanates.
+          * 3 stage gas filtration, captures isocyanates in gas stage and destroys VOCs with two stages of carbon adsorbtion and 1 stage of UV PCO (photocatalytic oxidation) technology.

       * **Dust Collection Innovation:** Because your employees are your most valuable assets, Duroair has developed DuroDust™, a dust collection system that provides a properly vented, regulated work area that limits employees' exposure to respirable silica, metal dust, and other particulates.

       * **Space-Saving Hinge Design:**  Space efficiency is always a priority, so Duroair has created a new hinge design that does not impact the enclosure footprint and moves up in the vertical wall axis, while the building retracts to under 20 percent of its extended length.

   - heading: Designing Practical Containment Solutions for Complex Problem
     description: >-
-      Our customized, complex containment solutions are designed to isolate sanding and painting processes while protecting workers doing other types of MRO in the same indoor space.
+      Our custom containment solutions are designed to create flexible work environments that enhance production standards, address workflow challenges, and protect people and processes.
+Duroair provides clean air solutions for coating operations, prep rooms, mechanical assembly, isolation rooms (NDT), dust collection and clean rooms.

+      Duroair systems are designed to isolate and contain industrial hazards and filter contaminants or protect sensitive manufacturing processes from external contamination.

+      * **Retractable, flexible containment:** The DuroRoom™ softwall enclosure retracts to 20% of its extended length to save space when not in use and to accommodate material handling by allowing easy access to overhead cranes.
+DuroRoom’s retractability and portability  address workflow and footprint issues that cost time and money.

       * **Fixed containment:** Duroair engineers both fixed, softwall containment solutions, as well as hardwall clean-air solutions.
-For example, DuroRoom™ Hardwall is designed to accommodate wider spans (over 65 feet) for large assemblies.
+The DuroRoom™ Hardwall is designed to accommodate wider spans (over 65 feet) for large assemblies.
 Its modular walls are easy to move and reconfigure as needed for sub-assemblies.

-      * **Portable containment:** The DuroRoom™ softwall enclosure is also available as a portable containment solution.
-It retracts to 20% of its extended length to accommodate overhead cranes and to save space when not in use.
-This portability addresses workflow and footprint problems that cost time and money,

       * **Plug and Play containment:** Our DuroDeployable™ is the generator-ready paint booth for rapid, Plug and Play deployment.
 We developed it by combining the DuroRoom softwall, retractable enclosure and the DuroPure™ air filtration system for safe, compliant spray operations in garrison or while deployed.
     image: /media/uploads/duroroom-and-duroclean-.jpg